-It is absolutely beautiful and very inviting, if you ask me.
-It was really hard to take the pictures of this recipe and not stick my fork in that salmon and destroy it! 🙂
+Absolutely beautiful and very inviting if you ask me!
+It was really hard to take pictures of this recipe and not stick my fork in that salmon and destroy it! 🙂

-When everything is prepared, place a generous tablespoon of eggplant on each plate and spread it around, then add the salad, decorate with root veggie chips and pieces of salmon.
+When everything is prepared, place a generous tablespoon of eggplant on each plate, spread it around, add the salad, and decorate it with veggie chips and pieces of salmon.

-Serve it with a glass of wine and a lot of pride, because I am more than sure your guests are going to be impressed with your presentation.
+Serve it with a glass of wine and a lot of pride because I am more than sure your guests will be impressed with your presentation.

 So, to make the story short, I loved the challenge and the recipe I came up with.
 It took me a few days to plan it, as I tend to overthink everything and want it to be perfect, but I am pleased.